ENCCS/julia-for-hpda/content/data-science.rst

 .. exercise:: Improve the deep learning model

    Improve the performance of the neural network we trained above!
-   The network is not improving much because of the large numerical range of the input features (from around 15 to around 6000) combined with the fact that we use a ``sigmoid`` activation function.
    A standard method in machine learning is to normalize features by "batch normalization".
 Replace the network definition with the following and see if the performance improves:

    .. tabs::